SunHao95/PHBS_TQFML-StockIndex-Wavelet-Transformation-ARIMA-ML-Model/README.md

 ##  Motivation & References
-<div align=center>Stock index, as time series, inspires a lot of research to implement the forecast both in academic area and financial departments.
+Stock index, as time series, inspires a lot of research to implement the forecast both in academic area and financial departments.
 Generally speaking, the main methods used to do prediction are time-series analysis and machine learning models.
 Some of the research reports and papers have presented good ideas to predict stock index by means of combined_models, such as TS &  ML models.
 Some even use some data processing methods like Wavelet Transformation to make the data properties more suitable to different predictin models.
-All the reference papers and research reports have been uploaded in the  [reference](https://github.com/SunHao95/PHBS_TQFML-StockIndex-Wavelet-Transformation-ARIMA-ML-Model/tree/master/reference) folder.</div>
+All the reference papers and research reports have been uploaded in the [reference](https://github.com/SunHao95/PHBS_TQFML-StockIndex-Wavelet-Transformation-ARIMA-ML-Model/tree/master/reference) folder.

 ## Conclusion
 Unfortunately, it seems that none of the model has good prediction power, because the ev and r2 are so small and even negative, which indicate that stock prices cannot be predicted exactly!
-However, the "noisy" data processing methods and time-series analysis model as
- well as nonlinear machine learning regression model can serve as some useful tools to do further research in other fields.
+However, the "noisy" data processing methods and time-series analysis model as        well as nonlinear machine learning regression model can serve as some useful tools to do further research in other fields.
 * GBR prediction seems as the lag of previous stock prices, just predicting like a martingale.
 * SVR performs badly in the begining of stock index prediction.
 As time goes by, it tends to predict the average(or expectation) price.
 * The mix GBR/SVR model is just the simple mean of GBR and SVR.
 Its performance lies between GBR and SVR